-The assessment of significance is based on the guidance provided in the EPBC Act Significant Impact Guidelines 1.1 - Matters of National Environmental Significance (Commonwealth of Australia, 2013a), which state that an action is likely to have a significant impact on the World Heritage values of a declared World Heritage Area if there is a real chance or possibility that it would cause:
+The assessment of significance is based on the requirements of the EPBC Act Significant Impact Guidelines 1.1 - Matters of National Environmental Significance (Commonwealth of Australia, 2013a), which state that an action is likely to have a significant impact on the World Heritage values of a declared World Heritage Area if there is a real chance or possibility that it would cause:

-- one or more of the World Heritage values to be lost - one or more of the World Heritage values to be degraded or damaged, or - · one or more of the World Heritage values to be notably altered, modified, obscured or diminished.
+- one or more of the World Heritage values to be lost - · one or more of the World Heritage values to be degraded or damaged, or - one or more of the World Heritage values to be notably altered, modified, obscured or diminished.

-Given the nature of the project, the proposed flight paths are expected to result in minimal direct impacts on the World Heritage or National Heritage values of the area, including the Outstanding Universal Value which contribute to its World Heritage status, with direct impacts primarily associated with the potential for wildlife strikes to species that utilise habitats within the GBMA and the potential for localised impacts in the unlikely event of an aircraft crash.
+Given the nature of the project, the proposed flight paths are expected to result in minimal direct impacts on the World Heritage or National Heritage values of the area, including the Outstanding Universal Values which contribute to its World Heritage status, with direct impacts primarily associated with the potential for wildlife strikes to species that utilise habitats within the GBMA and the potential for localised impacts in the unlikely event of an aircraft crash.

 Indirect effects on the Outstanding Universal Value of the Greater Blue Mountains Area are expected to be limited to potential noise, visual amenity, air quality and cultural/heritage impacts as a result of aircraft overflights of the GBMA.
 These potential impacts are described and their significance assessed in Table 23.5.

 The project is also unlikely to have a significant impact on the integrity of the values (including Aboriginal cultural values) for which the GBMA was listed.
 While the project would not have a direct impact on the physical evidence of the cultural connection to the GBMA, it is inevitable that visual presence and aircraft noise would impact some Aboriginal sites within the GBMA, and the integrity of these areas with respect to custodial relationships.
 While flight paths associated with Sydney (Kingsford Smith) Airport already cross the Greater Blue Mountains Area, they currently do so at heights that minimise these intrusions.
 The proposed flight paths would mean that aircraft are lower over areas of the Blue Mountains National Park, as they approach and depart WSI.
 The project would not affect all Aboriginal cultural places and practices throughout the much larger expanse of the GBMA, and First Nations people will continue to have a custodial relationship with the area.
-Sites considered in this assessment that are located within the GBMA (identified through engagement with stakeholders on sites of high cultural value) would not be severely impacted, and assessed sites would not be comprised to the level that comprises the values of the place, or would result in discontinuation of cultural practices at these sites (with the exception of Aboriginal sites located at Linden Ridge which may, due to potential visual and noise disruption, result in moderate, increasing to severe, impacts over time).
+Sites considered in this assessment that are located within the GBMA (identified through engagement with stakeholders on sites of high cultural value) would not be severely impacted, and assessed sites would not be comprised to the level that comprises the values of the place, or would result in discontinuation of cultural practices at these sites.